Combine multiple year levels, subjects, or electives to support and extend all students.

 Finally, while new technologies and systems provide us with valuable tools, they will never take over a teacher’s role in the teaching of Mathematics.
 Only a teacher knows their students on a personal level and gives them the motivation they need to succeed.
 That’s why it’s important to remember that your role as a teacher is essential to reducing maths anxiety.

 We hope this post helps you in supporting your students in Maths and provided some useful ideas to help assist with maths anxiety.
-Want to try out the Maths Quest series for your curriculum (Victorian Curriculum, NSW Australian curriculum and Australian Curriculum)?
-Reach out to your local Jacaranda Consultant today and organise a class trial!
+Want to try out the Maths Quest series?
+Reach out to your local Jacaranda Consultant today and organise a free demonstration or teacher preview access!